Rodney E. Hood

-Rodney E. Hood is a member of the National Credit Union Administration board and was the eleventh chairman of the board from 2019 to 2021.
-Hood was the first African-American to lead a federal banking agency.
+Rodney E. Hood is an American government official who served as the Acting Comptroller of the Currency and a director of the Federal Deposit Insurance Corporation.
+He served twice on the National Credit Union Administration board and was its eleventh chairman from 2019 to 2021.
+He has experience in retail and commercial banking, affordable housing, and community development.
+He is the first African-American to lead a banking regulator.

-Career

-A native of Charlotte, North Carolina, Hood obtained a Bachelor of Science in business, communications, and political science from the University of North Carolina at Chapel Hill.